-The overall compilation schema of prompts follows the sequence mentioned in Figure 1.
+The overall compilation of prompts follows the sequence mentioned in Figure 1.
 First, the real-time query of the user is embedded.
 Based on this query embedding, similar example queries are retrieved using cosine similarity from the vector embedding database.
 The example is then merged with other components mentioned and fed to the model for the final cypher query generation.

 Interactive network visualization